wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

     wallarm_acl_block_page /err445;
     ```

-    After all settings are applied, the configuration file will look like follows:
+    After all settings are applied, the configuration file will look as follows:

     ```
     wallarm_block_page /err445;     # /err445 – location to redirect the request to